How to Determine PCB Layers and Design an Elegant Layer Stack that Maximizes Signal Integrity

 Incorporate Layers that Avoid Discontinuities and Loops

-Mitigate RF energy with a floorplan that discourages unwanted impedances.
-Design layers to eliminate impedance buildup and shunt RF energy to chassis.
+Mitigate RF energy with a floorplan that discourages unwanted impedances and unnecessary materials such as excessive copper weight thickness.
+Design the PCB stackup layers to eliminate impedance buildup and shunt RF energy to chassis.
 Route signals to ensure the return path is directly underneath the signal trace.
 Avoid making loops that generate impedance when fast-switching signals are present on a PCB.
-Evaluate layers as vias are placed to ensure no discontinuities exist.
+Evaluate Printed Circuit Board layers as buried vias are placed to ensure no discontinuities exist.
 Discontinuities produce slots in layer planes and can force return paths into loops that emit noise.
 Place decoupling capacitors on each component’s power rails to shunt switching signals to ground.
 Place bypass capacitors on switching signals at connectors entering and leaving the design.

 - Take a deeper diver into RF energy for use in your layer stack design.